Photos taken using a drone on 22. August 2017 by Thomas Widmer, post production by Malgorzata Sitnik.

 - 2017: Take over of operational management by Strickhof as part the AgroVet-Strickhof cooperation

-- 2017: November: Building license for facilities for fallow and roe deer, breeding cattle, suckling cows and sheeps.
+- 2017: November: Building license for facilities for fallow, breeding cattle, suckling cows and sheeps.

 Upland moor of the Walchwiler mountain as a source of energy supply during the world wars